MathieuGenu/precAppGraph/readme.md

 # Herring dataset

-A dataset is included in the package, it correspond to the Herring fishery data of the greater north sea ecoregion (<https://www.ices.dk/>).
+A dataset is included in the package, it corresponds to the Herring fishery data of the greater north sea ecoregion (<https://www.ices.dk/>).
 The data set contains a data.frame and 4 parameters required to make a precautionary approach graph :